 Think outside the box for suppliers before going straight for a wedding-specific option.

 For decorative items like cake plates, napkins, candleholders, throws, lanterns or picture frames, avoid spending big on wedding-specific pieces you’ll never use again and buy decor you’ll use in your home long after your big day.

-You’ll even find things like cheap tote bags, glow sticks, cocktail hour accessories and party props in these kind of shops – they’re well-worth considering when you plan out your decor.
+You’ll even find things like cheap tote bags, glow sticks, cocktail hour accessories and party props in these kinds of shops – they’re well-worth considering when you plan out your decor.

 4. Hardware Stores

-DIY shops or hadware stores are a wealth of great craft supplies for your wedding.
+DIY shops or hardware stores are a wealth of great craft supplies for your wedding.

 From copper piping (to make some very cool candelabras), perspex sheets (for minimal signage) and items like timber, spray paint, plastic pots or chicken-wire, depending on what wedding DIYs you have up your sleeves, make sure you head to your local DIY superstore for inspiration.

 Buying these, particularly in bulk, from garden centres or flower shops can get really pricey.
 Go directly to the source instead.

 Plant nurseries are a great place to pick them up more affordably, plus you can order ahead of time, negotiate the best price, and request them to be a specific colour or size.

 So we know about our online go-tos for wedding supplies (hello Etsy-addiction), but there all lots of – albeit less pretty – websites where you’ll find all kinds of great buys for your big day.